Bhanubp2003/OIBSIP/DataScience-Task1-IrisFlowerClassification/README.md

 ## Best Model Selection

-All models performed equally well with 100% accuracy on the test data.
-Since the performance was the same, **Random Forest Classifier** was selected as the final model.
+All four models performed very well on the test dataset.
+Logistic Regression, K-Nearest Neighbors, Decision Tree Classifier, and Random Forest Classifier all achieved an accuracy of 1.0.

-Random Forest was selected because it is an ensemble learning algorithm that combines multiple decision trees.
-It generally performs well on classification problems and helps reduce the risk of overfitting compared to a single decision tree.
+Since Logistic Regression achieved the best accuracy and is simple, efficient, and easy to interpret, it was selected as the final model for this project.
+The Iris dataset is clean and has clearly separable feature patterns, especially in petal length and petal width, which helped Logistic Regression classify the species correctly.

 ## Final Prediction